gvalkov/tornado-http-auth/README.rst

 Installation
 ------------

-The latest stable version of tornado-ansi-markup can be installed from pypi:
+The latest stable version of tornado-http-auth can be installed from pypi:

 .. code-block:: bash